16 ways to reconnect with your partner after a fight

 Read time: approximately 10 min.

-16 Ways to Reconnect with your Partner after a Fight
+16 Ways to Reconnect with Your Partner after a Fight

 What do we mean by arguments and fights?

-It's important to note, that in this article by disagreements we don't mean relationship disputes and problems.
+It's important to note that in this article, by disagreements, we don't mean relationship disputes and problems.

 Relationship problems are something deeper and usually last for a long period of time.
-They impact your every day life, and aren't solved easily.
+They impact your everyday life and aren't solved easily.
 And those are a matter for a different conversation.

-That being said, they still have value if you learn how to argue fairly, and respectfully which ends up strengthening your connection instead of weakening it.
+That being said, they still have value if you learn how to argue fairly and respectfully, which ends up strengthening your connection instead of weakening it.

 So, How to Resolve Conflict in a Relationship?